-- 1. You're looking at a collection, which needs to be iterated or processed using one of the many beautiful Groovy collections method, like each(), collect(), find() and such.
+- You're looking at a collection, which needs to be iterated or processed using one of the many beautiful Groovy collections method, like each(), collect(), find() and such.
 Proposing that processing each element of the collection is independent of the other items, using GPars parallel collections can be recommended. - 2.
 If you have a long-lasting calculation, which may safely run in the background, use the asynchronous invocation support in GPars.
-You can also benefit, if your long-calculating closures need to be passed around and yet you'd like them not to block the main application thread. - 3.
+Since the GPars asynchronous functions can be composed, you can quickly parallelize complex functional calculations without having to mark independent calculations explicitly. - 3.
 You need to parallelize an algorithm at hand.
-You can identify sub-tasks and you're happy to explicitly express the options for parallelization.
-You create internally sequential tasks, each of which can run concurrently with the others, providing they all have a way to exchange data at some well-defined moments through communication channels with safe semantics.
-Use GPars dataflow tasks, variables and streams. - 4.
-You can't avoid shared mutable state.
-Multiple threads will be accessing shared data and (some of them) modifying the data.
+You can identify a set of tasks with their mutual dependencies.
+The tasks typically do not need to share data, but instead some tasks may need to wait for other tasks to finish before starting.
+You're ready to express these dependencies explicitly in code.
+With GPars dataflow tasks you create internally sequential tasks, each of which can run concurrently with the others.
+Dataflow variables and channels provide the tasks with the capability to express their dependencies and to exchange data safely. - 4.
+You can't avoid using shared mutable state in your algorithm.
+Multiple threads will be accessing shared data and (some of them) modifying it.
 Traditional locking and synchronized approach feels too risky or unfamiliar.
 Go for agents, which will wrap your data and serialize all access to it. - 5.
 You're building a system with high concurrency demands.
 Tweaking a data structure here or task there won't cut it.
 You need to build the architecture from the ground up with concurrency in mind.
-Message-passing might be the way to go. - 1.
-Groovy CSP will give you highly deterministic and composable model for concurrent processes. - 2.
-If you're trying to solve a complex data-processing problem, consider GPars dataflow operator to build a data flow network. - 3.
-Actors will shine if you need to build a general-purpose, highly concurrent and scalable architecture.
+Message-passing might be the way to go. - Groovy CSP will give you highly deterministic and composable model for concurrent processes.
+The model is organized around the concept of calculations or processes, which run concurrently and communicate through synchronous channels. - 2.
+If you're trying to solve a complex data-processing problem, consider GPars dataflow operators to build a data flow network.
+The concept is organized around event-driven transformations wired into pipelines using asynchronous channels. - 3.
+Actors and Active Objects will shine if you need to build a general-purpose, highly concurrent and scalable architecture following the object-oriented paradigm.